 As I was walking to a restaurant I saw a bunch of people all looking at the same storefront.
 The store sells electronics and all the TVs were showing a football game.
 The salesmen inside were also just watching the game.

 The main building was used for various activities.
 There was a dance class in the afternoon and in the evening people were playing a foosball tournament and various sporty activities were in progress when the municipality decided to take drastic anti-mosquito measures.
-Within a few minutes the whole field was filled with smoke and all activity stopped.
+Within a few minutes the whole field was filled with funny-smelling smoke and all activity stopped.
 According to the owner there’s no danger to anyone but mosquitoes, so that’s good then I guess.

 My goal was to ride some 110 km to the center of Mendoza for a double rest day, while Cyrille didn’t want to see another big city and thus wanted to stop in the first village after 70 km.
 About halfway there we parted ways, because I would need to go faster to complete the ride at a reasonable time.
 Though we’re both headed for Bariloche I doubt we’ll meet again, as his schedule is much more relaxed than mine.

 The rest of the day was largely battling the wind.
 When the series of villages started they would occasionally shield me and allow me to leave the highway for a bit.

 I again stopped at a fuel station for lunch.
 The rest of the ride was fine and I arrived at my hostel in central Mendoza just before 16:00.
 However, there was a problem with my booking there.
 I booked a private room and they reserved a bed in a dormitory for me.
 Long story short: they blame booking.com for offering something they don’t have at a price that is “impossible”and they couldn’t offer me anything other than a dormitory bed.
 Their shifting the blame is unjust in my view, it’s the hostels fault for making the wrong connection between the two computer systems.